 Sometimes, the mantra "all publicity is good publicity" isn’t true.
 Negative reviews can damage the reputation of your business, and when you’re working tirelessly to improve your service or product — while still trying to bring in sales — it’s understandable to want to turn off Facebook reviews when the complaints get overwhelming.

 According to HubSpot Research, 85% of customers are likely to share negative experiences with others.
 For businesses trying to resolve problems without having too much bad press, having no reviews visible on certain platforms can be a better solution.

 You’re not alone, businesses go through rough patches sometimes, and there’s steps to take to silence the noise.
 Today, we’ll walk you through how to turn off reviews on Facebook, and give you reasons why you should, or shouldn’t, remove them.

 How to Turn Off Reviews on Facebook

-Click the 'settings' menu for your page.
+Click the ‘Settings’ menu for your business page.

 Turning off Facebook reviews is a big call to make that can have both positive and negative implications.
 Before making that decision, it's important to consider both how your business is faring as a whole and how your audience is perceiving you as a result.

-There are going to be points when business isn't booming — ugly stretches where you're prone to an influx of bad reviews.
+The bad reviews were a product of isolated incidents.
 You could be subject to a product recall or an employee of yours might have provided particularly poor customer service before you became hip to their behavior and replaced them.

 If your business is in a rough patch that you're working tirelessly to address, it might be in your best interest to turn off Facebook reviews until you're on the side of it.